AnimeThemes/animethemes-api-docs/docs/guide/graphql/relationships/index.md

 ---

-The AnimeThemes API implements relationships for most types, previously known as allowed included in the REST API.
+The AnimeThemes API implements relationships for most types, previously known as "allowed includes" in the REST API.

-The many-to-many, one-to-many and polymorphic one-to-many relationships apply pagination.
+The many-to-many, one-to-many, and polymorphic one-to-many relationships apply pagination.

 ## Many-to-One (BelongsTo)

-A many-to-one relationship has a object that references the foreign type.
+A many-to-one relationship has an object that references the foreign type.

 ```graphql
 query {